-- A. Should the Dean of Students determine that an RSO must participate in the SOCCC Hearing Process, the Senior Coordinator of Engagement will work with the SOCCC chairperson to schedule a formal hearing.
+- A. Should the Dean of Students determine that an RSO must participate in the SOCCC Hearing Process, the designated Dean of Students personnel and the Senior Engagement Coordinator will work with the SOCCC chairperson to schedule a formal hearing.
 The hearing must be scheduled within thirty (30) calendar days (excluding breaks) of the Meeting with the Student Organization.
-Once the hearing is scheduled, the accused RSO and individual(s) filing the complaint shall receive the following information: - Written notification of the time and location of the hearing; - A statement of allegations against the RSO; - A copy of the procedures for student organization conduct hearings; - Number of witnesses and time allotment RSO will be allowed during hearing - B. Once the hearing is scheduled, the RSO shall receive written notification of the time and location of the hearing. - C. The SOCCC will determine how many witnesses the organization will be allowed and the timeframe for witness questioning.

-- D. The accused RSO must provide the names of witnesses to the chair of the SOCCC and the Senior Coordinator of Engagement three (3) calendar days (excluding breaks) prior to the hearing. - E. The accused RSO, if unable to attend the hearing, must give a forty-eight (48) hour notice to the SOCCC Chairperson and the Senior Coordinator of Engagement.
-They must also, if unable to attend, submit a written statement addressing the allegations to the SOCCC chairperson and the Senior Coordinator of Engagement at least twenty-four (24) hours prior to the hearing. - F. Should the RSO decide not to attend the hearing or to otherwise cooperate with the process, the SOCCC reserves the right to issue a recommendation and report in the matter based on all pertinent information available to the SOCCC.
+Once the hearing is scheduled, the accused RSO and individual(s) filing the complaint shall receive the following information: - Written notification of the time and location of the hearing; - A statement of allegations against the RSO; - A copy of the procedures for student organization conduct hearings; - Number of witnesses and time allotment RSO will be allowed during hearing - B. Once the hearing is scheduled, the RSO shall receive written notification of the time and location of the hearing via university email. - C. The SOCCC will determine how many witnesses the organization will be allowed and the timeframe for witness questioning. - D. The accused RSO must provide the names of witnesses to the chair of the SOCCC, designated Dean of Student personnel and the Senior Engagement Coordinator three (3) calendar days (excluding breaks) prior to the hearing. - E. The accused RSO, if unable to attend the hearing, must give a forty-eight (48) hour notice to the SOCCC chairperson, the designated Dean of Students personnel and the Senior Engagement Coordinator.
+They must also, if unable to attend, submit a written statement addressing the allegations to the SOCCC chairperson, the designated Dean of Students personnel and Senior Engagement Coordinator at least twenty-four (24) hours prior to the hearing. - F. Should the RSO decide not to attend the hearing or to otherwise non-cooperate with the process, the SOCCC reserves the right to issue a recommendation and report in the matter based on all pertinent information available to the SOCCC.